devonbleak/cryptopage/README.md

 # cryptopage
-basic AES encrypt/decrypt form in JS
+Basic AES encrypt/decrypt form in JS

+Load index.html in a browser.